vbuddar/FitnessAppNew/README.md

 Coverage -> 71%

 # Future Scope

-**Goal Setting & Reminders:** Allow users to set specific fitness goals and enable push notifications to remind them of their goals or scheduled workouts.

-**Mood Tracker:** Include a mood tracking option so users can log how they feel before or after workouts for better self-awareness.

-**Recipe Suggestions:** Provide a rotating selection of simple, healthy recipes or snacks within the app for users to try based on their fitness goals.

 **Customizable Dashboard:** Let users customize their dashboard with their most-used features, like calorie tracking, hydration, workout logs etc.